 Collection and Return ServiceSome staff meet students at Heathrow on the first day and check them in when they return.
 Some staff will accompany students to Heathrow at the end of the course and may depart from there.

 Dates, Duration and PayWe offer employment for a period of four weeks.
-Arrival is 10.00 on 6 July and departure is 15.00 on 3 August.
-Pay is £1900.00 (one thousand nine hundred pounds) for the duration of the employment.
-Pay for the Senior SSO is £2200.00 (two thousand two hundred pounds).
+Arrival is 10.00 on 4 July and departure is 15.00 on 1 August.
+Pay is £2050.00 (two thousand and fifty pounds) for the duration of the employment.
+Pay for the Senior SSO is £2350.00 (two thousand three hundred and fifty pounds).
 For returning staff, there is a 10% addition in the second summer and a 15% addition in a third and subsequent summer.
 Payment is by bank transfer at the end of the course.
 If they wish, staff can be paid a 25% advance at the end of the first week, to be deducted from the final balance.
-As employment is temporary, we have a long-standing dispensation from the local tax office that we are not required to deduct PAYE from British staff at source unless staff advise us that they are ordinarily resident in the UK and, therefore, liable to PAYE.
-Anyone defined as a ' student' for the tax year is not liable to PAYE.
-Deductions will be on a ' Week 1/Month 1′ basis.
+As employment is temporary, if you affirm that the following is correct - 'this is my first job IN THE UK since 6 April 2020 and I have not been receiving taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension', we are not required to deduct PAYE from staff at source.
 NI is deducted at the prevailing rate.